 To make a DIY wallbox / EV charging station the following items are needed:

-• RCCB: a residual current protection, with 6mA DC current detector
+- RCCB: a residual current protection, with 6mA DC current detector

-• optionally, a power meter to monitor and account the electric vehicle charging energy, power, voltage and power factor.
+- optionally, a power meter to monitor and account the electric vehicle charging energy, power, voltage and power factor.

-• a contactor to enable/disable mains power
+- a contactor to enable/disable mains power

-• a EVSE module that send a PWM signal to the On Board Charger (inside the vehicle) the max available power (current) to get load balancing avoiding overloads and permitting to set the maximum power that can be drawn from the electricity grid (0 to use only power from photovoltaic/renewable, or 25-50-75-100% of the available grid power)
+- a EVSE module that send a PWM signal to the On Board Charger (inside the vehicle) the max available power (current) to get load balancing avoiding overloads and permitting to set the maximum power that can be drawn from the electricity grid (0 to use only power from photovoltaic/renewable, or 25-50-75-100% of the available grid power)

-• a connection between the EVSE module and a power / energy meter that measure the power exchaged with the electrical grid.
+- a connection between the EVSE module and a power / energy meter that measure the power exchaged with the electrical grid.
 If the energy meter measuring grid power already exists in your home automation system, you don't need to add another energy meter: just use a simple automation to send the actual power (every 6s or less) to the Grid Power virtual device of EVSE.

-Making a wallbox is quite simple: mains power is connected to the RCCB (protection) + optional energy meter + contactor + EV cable.
+Making a wallbox is quite simple: mains power is connected to the RCCB (protection) + optional (but recommended) energy meter + contactor + EV cable.
 Care should be taken to avoid overheating on wirings and connections, that should be periodically checked!!

-The EVSE module is connected to the control-pilot wire of the EV cable, monitors the presence of voltage (on contactor output) and controls the contactor (relay).
+The EVSE module is connected to the control-pilot wire of the EV cable, monitors the presence of voltage (on contactor output) and enable/disable the contactor (relay).
 Also, it may communicate with the main grid power energy meter or, alternatively, with the domotic controller to get the current grid power from the existing energy meter.

 The power value from the electricity grid is needed by DomBusEVSE to regulate the charging current preventing overloads/disconnections, and also to keep the max charging power set by the user: more info below.